 How difficult is it?
 Moderate to difficult, with sections of stairs, sand, bush track, and boardwalk.

 What do I need to bring?
-Hat, sunscreen, good walking shoes, water, snacks and optional swimwear.
+Hat, sunscreen, good walking shoes, water, snacks and optional swimwear if Sydney's weather is warm and sunny.

 Anything else?
 Toilets and water fountains are available at various locations.